 10 Foods Scientifically Proven to Boost Your MoodArticle posted in: Diet & Nutrition

-Here are 10 of our favorite foods that boost your mood:
+Here are 10 of our favorite happy foods that can boost your mood:

 2. Sunflower Seeds